akio-tomiya/LatticeQCD.jl/README.md

   - ILDG format
   - JLD format (default binary file for Julia, one of HDF5)

-*If you specified other than Nf=4, 8, RHMC is automatically used.
+*If you specified other than Nf=4, 8 with the staggered fermion HMC, RHMC is automatically used.
 For a machine with the apple silicon, Nf=1-8 is avalable.